-Check out this ladykiller of a faucet.
+Check out this ladykiller in the half bathroom:

 It’s not especially offensive looking, but it leaks.
 And with a single knob I’m always worried that Clara will accidentally turn it to scalding hot when she’s washing her hands.

 So we hit up our Habitat ReStore hoping for a cheap find.
 Sherry lunged for joy (you need to see that in person by the way) when she spotted this $12 find in the pile… only to learn that it was inexplicably missing one handle (we dug around for 20 minutes looking for it to no avail).
 Just wasn’t meant to be.